neonevm/neon-evm.docs/docs/operating/enhanced.md

 ---
 title: 'Self-Managed: Build with Your Own k8s Cluster'
+proofedDate: na
+iterationBy: na
+includedInSite: true
+approvedBy: na
+comments: na
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 ## Who Should Use This Guide

 This guide provides instructions on how to run a self-managed instance of `neon-proxy` that offers more flexibility, configurability, and control for its operator.
-It is designed for
+It is designed for:
 * More **advanced** operators who would like to build their own Kubernetes clusters from scratch and run neon-proxy on them
 * **Enterprise** operators with cluster solutions on-premise or with third-party public cloud providers such as AWS, Google Cloud, and Microsoft Azure